daler/docker-rw2019/slides/slides.md

 # Docker

-This document covers Docker, currently the most popular containerization system.
+Docker is currently the most popular containerization system.

 A major limitation of Docker is that *it must run with root privileges*.

 --

-It is therefore not allowed on shared systems like HPC clusters.
+It is not allowed on shared systems like HPC clusters.
 On NIH's Biowulf cluster, use Singularity (https://hpc.nih.gov/apps/singularity.html).

 ---

 # Docker, cloud, and scientific workflows

-Web services use Docker as microservices on cloud instances listening on different ports acting on incoming data.
+Containers are great for web applications:

+- microservices split a single application into pieces
+- microservices can scale independently
+- independent upgrades
+- sophisticated networking tools

 --

-This is a very different architecture from what is useful in science where we
+This is a different architecture compared to scientific workflows:
-have:

-- many different interdependent tools
+- iterative analysis
 - interactive exploration
-- scripts tied together
+- every experiment is different
 - heterogeneous data from many sources

 --

-Nevertheless, it is useful invest the effort to containerize especially at the end of an analysis for long-term reproducibility.
+It is often worth the investment to containerize especially at the end of an analysis for long-term reproducibility.

 --